-On the penultimate ascent of the Mur de Huy, with 32.2km to go, Mauri Vansevenant, the German rider from Deceuninck-Quick Step, set the pace for the breakaway.
+On the penultimate ascent of the Mur de Huy, with 32.2km to go, Mauri Vansevenant, the Belgian rider from Deceuninck-Quick Step, set the pace for the breakaway.
 Only two minutes separated the escapees from the main peloton, with two chasers in between.

 In the peloton, more attacks went over the top of the Mur, but the Ineos Grenadiers were not about to let anyone else escape.